 The idea of Lean UX has its roots in the Lean Manufacturing methodologies perfected by the likes of Nike, Toyota, and Ford.
 Lean UX is the application of the same Lean principles mingled with design thinking and UX guidelines.

 Doodle: A free online meeting scheduling tool, Doodle increased the number of free trial signups by 54%.
 How did they do it?
 They changed the language on their homepage to shift focus towards business use-cases.
 Using Lean UX principles, Doodle also tested a feature in their calendar which displays agreed-upon meeting time in individual calendars of all the attendees.
 40 percent of their customers used this feature right away.

 CarMax: When CarMax wanted to streamline their test-drive scheduling process, they used Lean UX to navigate the challenges and deliver on the customer expectations.
 They created an initial hypothesis, tested it and were surprised to know that what they thought (about the process) was incorrect.
 They came up with a second hypothesis, and this time around they successfully proved their hypothesis and saw tremendous increase in scheduling of test drives which increased the number of potential leads for the business.

 When to apply Lean UX?

-    Lean UX must be applied when the teams have tight deadlines and want to eliminate waste.
+Lean UX must be applied when the teams have tight deadlines and want to eliminate wastage of time, money and resources.
 Lean UX helps reduce the go-to-market time by creating a user-centric product.
 It helps improve team collaboration and enables faster product building.
 Lean UX combines product development and business through frequent measurements and improvements.